 Presenting with Glisser is an easy and hassle-free process.
 This guide will run through the process of presenting and which shortcut keys you can use for specific features.

 Your presentation can be presented using a single laptop or this can be connected to the main screen, however, for large events, it’s recommended that at least two laptops are used with a switcher (for more details, see the guide on AV and WiFi Setup).

-Once you have entered a presentation a slide will appear displaying your custom URL code – your audience should be prompted to type this into their web browser on their device (Google Chrome or Safari for example).
+Once you have entered a session, a slide will appear displaying your custom URL code – your audience should be prompted to type this into their web browser on their device (Google Chrome or Safari for example).
 You can either use a keyboard or a clicker to move forward or back through your presentation.

 When you reach a poll slide it will show the question to the audience.
 Allow them time to answer, before pressing the space bar to reveal the live audience results (so the results will update as users continue to vote).
-Pressing space bar once more will pause the results.
+Pressing the space bar once more will pause the results.

 If you are presenting a quiz poll (with a correct and incorrect answer), pressing R on your keyboard will reveal which of the answers are correct and which are incorrect.